alvaro24barragan/cmm-mathematical-modelling-competition/README.md

-# Mathematical Modelling Competition (CMM-IMI, UCM)
+# 📌 Mathematical Modelling Competition (IMI – UCM)

-This repository contains the final report developed for the CMM-IMI 2022 Mathematical Modelling Competition.
+**Graph optimisation and geometric modelling projects developed for the IV & V Mathematical Modelling Competition (Universidad Complutense de Madrid).**

-The project focuses on designing and analyzing fairness metrics in constrained matching systems, applying probabilistic modeling, optimization techniques, and simulation-based approaches.
+This repository contains solutions to real-world optimisation problems using graph theory, minimum spanning trees, and geometric heuristics.

+---

-## Key Topics
+## 🧠 Overview

-* Constrained optimization
-* Probabilistic modeling
-* Fairness metrics
-* Simulation and heuristic methods
+This project includes work from two editions of the IMI Mathematical Modelling Competition (2020 and 2021), where different optimisation problems were addressed using:

+- Graph theory modelling
+- Minimum Spanning Tree (MST) formulations
+- Euclidean distance optimisation
+- Heuristic and geometric improvements inspired by Steiner tree concepts

+The main objective was to design efficient network structures that minimise total connection cost in spatial systems.

+---

-## Content
+## 📁 Repository Structure

-* Full competition report (PDF)